 Restorative practice for discipline is used when students need to make corrections on behavior choices.
-Fix-It-Tickets (K-5) and Minor Infraction Forms (6-8) will be given to students by the teacher and work with the teacher to reflect on behavior choices not aligned with Cathedral Code of Conduct (Category 1 infractions).
-Students with 3 Fix-It-Tickets/Minor Infraction Forms at any given time in the year will receive a 45-minute after school detention.
+Fix-It-Tickets (K-5) and Demerits (6-8) will be given to students by the teacher and work with the teacher to reflect on behavior choices not aligned with Cathedral Code of Conduct (Level 1 infractions).
+Students with 3 Fix-It-Tickets/Demerits at any given time in the year may receive a 45-minute after school detention.